caltechlibrary/newt/README.md

 - `newtgenerator` is a code generator understands the data models described in Newt's YAML configuration file.
 It can generate code to setup Postgres and PostgREST, it can generate Mustache templates
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language

-Newt's web services and the data pipeline concept is being tested using
+Newt's web services and the data pipeline are being tested using

 - [Postgres](https://postgres.org), data management and modeling
 - [PostgREST](https://postgrest.org), a service that turns Postgres into a JSON API